chigh/squid_cafe/ExtendedInfo.md

 ## Silenced/Blocked Instances

-See the full list <a href="https://github.com/chigh/squid_cafe/tree/master/blocked-instances">here</a>.
 Please talk with me if you administer an instance on this list and think it shouldn't be.

+* See the full list [here](https://github.com/chigh/squid_cafe/tree/master/blocked-instances).

 <div style="text-align:right;">
 <a style="text-decoration: none;" href="#top">&uuarr;</a>